bioinformatics-polito/DEEPrior/README.md

 In the following, you will find:
 =======
-DEEPrior is implemented in Python 3.7.0 with minimal additional libraries, and it is available both for CPU and GPU on macOS and Linux operating system.
 >>>>>>>
 1) *Getting Started*: obtain a working copy of DEEPrior
 2) *Usage*: how to use DEEPrior with examples
 3) *Files*: input and output files for inference and retraining mode